 High Availability for Slave Shards

 When you enable database replication for your database, RS replicates your data to a slave node to make sure that your data is highly available.
-Whether the slave node fails or the master node fails and the slave is promoted to master, the remaining master node is a single point of failure.
+If the slave node fails or if the master node fails and the slave is promoted to master, the remaining master node is a single point of failure.